-To mark 30 years of supporting excellence in British craft, the Queen Elizabeth Scholarship Trust (QEST) will be exhibiting at Collect for the first time in 2020, showcasing the work of seven QEST Scholars in an exhibition titled ‘Tradition Redressed’.
+To mark 30 years of supporting excellence in British craftsmanship, the Queen Elizabeth Scholarship Trust (QEST) will be exhibiting at Collect for the first time in 2020, showcasing the work of seven QEST Scholars in an exhibition titled ‘Tradition Redressed’.
 The curated stand will examine the support given by QEST to artists exploring innovation and excellence within craft traditions.
 The makers will be showing works which interpret traditional crafts or materials in innovative and contemporary ways, pushing boundaries and keeping craft relevant.
 They are basket weaver Annemarie O’Sullivan, ceramicists Alice Walton and Matthew Warner, mixed-media artist Dorcas Casey, wood turner Eleanor Lakelin, silversmith Grant McCaig and glass artist Kaja Upelj.

 QEST CEO Deborah Pocock comments, “QEST’s 30th anniversary in 2020 provides the perfect time for our debut at Collect.
 We are really pleased to be exhibiting exciting works by seven of our scholars, demonstrating the depth of tradition and innovation in contemporary British craft and the support that QEST can give to craftsmen.”

 Ceramicist Alice Walton makes one off original ceramics, exploring complex and intense surface textures over simple forms which have been inspired by street furniture and architecture.
 The repetitive nature of mark making mimics the constant review of certain objects on daily commutes.
 For Collect Alice will continue to develop techniques that she developed since leaving the Royal College, creating elaborately textured surfaces from minute ceramic elements that highlight the meditative process of the material.
 These will be a pair of sculptural objects, one wall mounted, and the other plinth based, inspired by architectural forms.